seqeralabs/tower-cli/USAGE.md

 ### List data links

 Run `tw data-links list -h` to view all the optional fields for listing data links in a workspace.
 If a workspace is not defined, the `TOWER_WORKSPACE_ID` workspace is used by default.
+Data links can be one of two types:

+- `v1-cloud-<id>`: **cloud** data links auto-discovered using credentials attached to the workspace
+- `v1-user-<id>`: **custom** data links created by users

 ```console
 $ tw data-links list -w seqeralabs/showcase